 Gucci has always been a pioneer in terms of digitizing their activities.
 It ranks fifth in the list of top luxury brands online.
 Indeed, the Italian brand has consistently had a strong commitment to social media, especially on Weibo.

-Still in this perspective of adaptation and satisfaction of the Chinese clientele, the brand Gucci just came to launch its own online shop.
+Still, in this perspective of adaptation and satisfaction of the Chinese clientele, the brand Gucci just came to launch its own online shop.
 Consumers have the opportunity to buy a wide range of fashion products, leather goods, accessories, shoes.
-In this continuity of ease, the Chinese customer journey, the platform allows payment via the means of payment used in the territory ie Alipay, WeChat payment etc.
+In this continuity of ease, the Chinese customer journey, the platform allows payment via the means of payment used in the territory ie Alipay, WeChat payment, etc.

-WeChat with its 860 million active users is essential to build reputation and exploit highly active communities.
+WeChat with its 860 million active users is essential to build a reputation and exploit highly active communities.
 The platform offers luxury bets the opportunity to offer their customers personalized content to develop a good brand image and strengthen the loyalty of Chinese consumers and their sense of belonging to a community.

 Wechat Official Gucci Account

 The official Gucci WeChat account has been strengthened on O2O functionality to analyze and obtain more information about their Asian customers.
 Through the platform, the brand has realized various events in Asia such as the art exhibition entitled “Blind for Love” enabling the Gucci addicts to plunge into the world of the artistic director of the brand Alessandro Michele.